Neuroptera

-The insect order Neuroptera, or net-winged insects, includes the lacewings, mantidflies, antlions, and their relatives.
+The insect order Neuroptera, from Ancient Greek νεῦρον (neûron), meaning "nerve", and πτερόν (pterón), meaning "wing", also known as net-winged insects, includes the lacewings, mantidflies, antlions, and their relatives.
 The order consists of some 6,000 species.
 Neuroptera is grouped together with the Megaloptera (alderflies, fishflies, and dobsonflies) and Raphidioptera (snakeflies) in the unranked taxon Neuropterida (once known as Planipennia).

-Adult Neuropterans have four membranous wings, all about the same size, with many veins.
+Adult neuropterans have four membranous wings, all about the same size, with many veins.
 They have chewing mouthparts, and undergo complete metamorphosis.

 Neuropterans first appeared during the Permian period, and continued to diversify through the Mesozoic era.
 During this time, several unusually large forms evolved, especially in the extinct family Kalligrammatidae, often called "the butterflies of the Jurassic" for their large, patterned wings.

 Anatomy and biology

 Neuropterans are soft-bodied insects with relatively few specialized features.
 They have large lateral compound eyes, and may or may not also have ocelli.
-Their mouthparts have strong mandibles suitable for chewing, and lack the various adaptations found in most other endopterygote insect groups.
+Their mouthparts have strong mandibles suitable for chewing, and lack the various adaptations found in most other holometabolan insect groups.

 They have four wings, usually similar in size and shape, and a generalised pattern of veins.
 Some neuropterans have specialised sense organs in their wings, or have bristles or other structures to link their wings together during flight.

 The larvae are specialised predators, with elongated mandibles adapted for piercing and sucking.
 The larval body form varies between different families, depending on the nature of their prey.
 In general, however, they have three pairs of thoracic legs, each ending in two claws.
 The abdomen often has adhesive discs on the last two segments.

 Life cycle and ecology

 The larvae of most families are predators.
 Many chrysopids, hemerobiids and coniopterygids eat aphids and other pest insects, and some have been used for biological control (either from commercial distributors, but also abundant and widespread in nature).

-Larvae in various families cover themselves in debris (sometimes including dead prey insects) as camouflage, taken to an extreme in the ant lions, which bury themselves completely out of sight and ambush prey from "pits" in the soil.
+Larvae in various families cover themselves in debris (including other insects, living and dead) as camouflage, taken to an extreme in the ant lions, which bury themselves completely out of sight and ambush prey from "pits" in the soil.
 Larvae of some Ithonidae are root feeders, and larvae of Sisyridae are aquatic, and feed on freshwater sponges.
 A few mantispids are parasites of spider egg sacs.

 As in other holometabolic orders, the pupal stage is enclosed in some form of cocoon composed of silk and soil or other debris.
 The pupa eventually cuts its way out of the cocoon with its mandibles, and may even move about for a short while before undergoing the moult to the adult form.

 Adults of many groups are also predatory, but some do not feed, or consume only nectar.

 Beetles, wasps, and some lake flies parasitize neuropteran larvae.